JJF1962/Election_Analysis/README.md

 ![This is an image](https://github.com/JJF1962/Election_Analysis/blob/main/Capture.Election%20Analysis%20results%20in%20text%20file%20PNG.PNG)

 After apply all indicated and as indicated in the previous figure the wiiner candidate was Diana DeGette with 272,892 votes that represented the 73.8% over the Total of votes, to determine that we used vote count and percentage with a decision statement codes as learned in this module.
-I enjoyed and ready for Pandas.
+I enjoyed and ready for Pandas and Jupyter Notebook.